openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 3. Subject 1's field is identical to Subject 2's field

-The following is a non-normative example of wildcard matching for Complex Subjects when a Receiver adds a subject that is less restrictive than the subject being sent by the Transmitter.
+The following is a non-normative example of subject matching for Complex Subjects when a Receiver adds a subject that is less restrictive than the subject being sent by the Transmitter.